dcostea/Apex.AgenticEntityExtractor/Apex.AgenticEntityExtractor/Data/Instructions/EntitiesAgent.md

   { "id": "e2", "type": "type2", "value": "value2" },
 ]}
 ```
-Output ONLY a single JSON object — no text, commentary, or explanations.
+Respond with a single JSON object, which contains ONLY the key `entities` (an array of entities).
-Root always contains the key `"entities"` with an array of entity objects.
+No commentary, reasoning or explanations.